Lucas-C/wisemapping-mindmap-viewer/README.md

 # Developpement

+The global project architecture is discribed here: https://wisemapping.atlassian.net/wiki/display/WS/Architecture The JS files loading order matters and is managed by the `Makefile`.

 Using [livereload](https://github.com/lepture/python-livereload) (do not forget to define the `$BROWSER` env variable, or else `lynx` may fire up):

     livereload --open-url-delay 1 --target mindmap-viewer-bundle.js . & watch -n 1 make